oVirt/ovirt-site/source/community/get-involved/repository-mirrors.md

 ## Mirroring oVirt repositories

-Do you want to become a mirror?
+Do you want to host a mirror?
 Do you have some bandwidth to spare?

-Drop us a line at [infa](mailto:infra-support@ovirt.org) and tell us about yourself!
+Drop us a line at [infra](mailto:infra-support@ovirt.org) and tell us about yourself!
 You just need to pass us a public ssh key, and once set up you'll be able to rsync from our site with the following command:

        rsync -rltHvvP mirror@resources.ovirt.org:/var/www/html destination/dir